 The hip is a ball-and-socket joint that helps to facilitate leg movement and rotation.
 Damage to the hip joint or any of the surrounding muscles, ligaments, and tendons can lead to hip pain, soreness, and stiffness.
 Athletes can experience a variety of hip conditions and treatment recommendations are based on the specific needs of each patient.

 Knee injuries are extremely common, especially in soccer and basketball.
-There are many factors that place an athlete at risk for knee injury.
+There are many factors that place an athlete at risk for a knee injury.
 Extrinsic factors (those that are external to the athlete) are the type of playing surface, shoe wear, being hit by another player, etc. Intrinsic factors (those that are internal to the athlete) are mostly related to anatomy and level of training.
-Muscle tightness, muscle weakness, poor conditioning, joint hypermobility, hip, knee and foot alignment can all play a role in injury.
+Muscle tightness, muscle weakness, poor conditioning, joint hypermobility, hip, knee and foot alignment can all play a role in the injury.
 For example, it is believed that women are at higher risk for injury because they are more likely to have a wider pelvis, hyper pronated feet, and more flexible joints.
-In addition, some research shows that as women approach puberty, they may have slower neuromuscular responses, and weakening of the muscles that help to protect the knee.
+In addition, some research shows that as women approach puberty, they may have slower neuromuscular responses and weakening of the muscles that help to protect the knee.

 Injuries to the foot and ankle are very common in many sports.
 They can be caused by traumatic injuries, arthritis, overuse and a range of other factors.